openwdl/wdl/versions/development/SPEC.md

 Interpolations with `~{}` and `${}` accept optional string expressions and substitute the empty string for `None` at runtime.

-String concatenation with the `+` operator accepts optional string expressions, and produces the empty string if *either* operand is `None` at runtime.
-This unusual semantic facilitates command-line flag interpolation.
+String concatenation with the `+` operator has special typing properties.
+When applied to two non-optional operands, the result is a non-optional `String`.
+However, if either operand has an optional type, then the concatenation has type `String?`, and the runtime result is `None` if either operand is `None`.
+These unusual semantics facilitate command-line flag interpolation.
 Consider this task:

 ```wdl
 task test {